cleytonmessias/linear_regression_demo/README.md

 Type `python demo.py` into terminal and you'll see the scatter plot and line of best fit appear.

+## Results from the Challenge
+Type `python challenge.py` into terminal and you'll see the scatter plot and line of best fit appear.

 ##Challenge

 The challenge for this video is to use scikit-learn to create a line of best fit for the included 'challenge_dataset'.
 Then, make a prediction for an existing data point and see how close it matches up to the actual value.
 Print out the error you get.
 You can use scikit-learn's [documentation](http://scikit-learn.org/stable/documentation.html) for more help.
 These weekly challenges are not related to the Udacity nanodegree projects, those are additional.